sashi-iop/boosted_hbb_qcd_analysis/trained_models/new_models/README.md

-In this directory you will store your trained model and the best weights and biases.
+# In this directory you can store your trained model and the best weights and biases.